-If you follow me on Instagram, then you saw me post a teaser for today’s post – a tutorial on how to make your own Vanilla Extract.
-Cause I couldn’t resist!
-I also couldn’t resist adding another DIY gift to my blog.
-My first DIY gift was this melt and pour soap tutorial which, thanks to Pinterest, gets so many visitors.
+I couldn’t resist adding another DIY gift to my blog.
+My first DIY gift was this melt and pour soap tutorial which, thanks to Pinterest and Mashable, used to get so many visitors.
+Alas, my photos did not age so well.

 To get started, you only need four things – glass bottles with stoppers, vanilla beans, a sharp knife and vodka.
 I also used a funnel and a measuring cup to make pouring the liquid easier, but these two are optional items.
 Even with them, there’s a good chance you’ll still spill if you’re not careful.

-Update 8/7/14: I have switched to using four ounce Boston Round bottles from Amazon (affiliate link) – they seal better, which means less spillage when you’re doing your weekly shaking.
+Update 8/7/14: I have switched to using four ounce Boston Round bottles from Amazon – they seal better, which means less spillage when you’re doing your weekly shaking.

 Next, you will need vanilla beans.
-I purchased 12 Madagascar Vanilla beans from Spice House in Chicago.
-I have also purchased these beans from Amazon – 10 Pack Gourmet Madagascar Bourbon Vanilla Beans (affiliate link.)
+I almost always get my beans from Amazon – 5 Pack Gourmet Madagascar Bourbon Vanilla Beans

 For the size bottles that I bought, I used 2 vanilla beans per bottle.
 Adjust accordingly – remember, my bottles hold approximately 1 cup of liquid per bottle.